Skip to main content

 Metabolic Dysfunction and Obesity

 Excess adipose tissue is a metabolically active organ.
 It generates inflammatory signals (cytokines) that can directly interfere with GnRH neuron function in the hypothalamus.
 Furthermore, fat cells contain high levels of the aromatase enzyme, which converts testosterone into estradiol.
-This elevated estradiol sends a powerful signal to the pituitary, telling it to produce less LH.
+This elevated estradiol sends a powerful negative feedback signal to the pituitary, telling it to produce less LH.

 Macro view reveals textured, off-white spherical forms, emblematic of endocrine glands experiencing age-related decline or hormonal imbalance.
 A central form is intricately enveloped by fine white strands, symbolizing precision peptide bioregulation and targeted therapeutic intervention, meticulously restoring physiological homeostasis and optimizing metabolic health